 These abridged Group annual financial statements should be read in conjunction with the complete set of the Group annual financial statements for the year ended 30 June 2020.
 The Group's annual financial statements have been audited by Ernst & Young Chartered Accountants (Zimbabwe).
 Ernst & Young have issued an adverse opinion as a result of noncompliance with IAS 21 (The Effects of Changes in Foreign Exchange Rates) and IAS 8 (Accounting policies, changes in accounting estimates and errors).
-The auditor's report on the Group's annual financial statements, from which these abridged Group annual financial statements are extracted, is available for inspection at the Company's registered office.
+The auditor's report on global pandemic.
+Notwithstanding the above, the Group proved resilient with pleasing growth realised in many categories; a testament to the extensive and diversified portfolio of businesses.